helpmefindlaw/docs/docs/user-guide/workflow/remote-debugging.md

 Whenever a flow is started on the server, its execution will immediately be visible in Lawme if it is connected as a remote debugger.

 By default, you can both pause and abort the current execution in Lawme, and the execution will be paused or aborted on the remote server.
 This can be useful if you want to pause the execution to inspect the current state of the flow, or if you want to abort the execution because you detect some incorrect behavior.

-## Supporting Remote Debugging

-See the [remote debugging](../../api-reference/remote-debugging) section of the API Reference for more information on how to support remote debugging in your application.